vradchenko/PowerShell-GetAzPublicContainers/README.md

 Script connects to your Azure enviroment, gets all storage accounts from all subscriptions and checks if any containers are public (have access as "Blob" or "Container")

 #### Prerequisites
 Script requires Azure modules (Az.Storage, Az.Accounts).
+Run `Install-Module Az.Storage, Az.Accounts` as administrator to install them.

 An Azure user account (with default Azure settings non-priviliged user account is ok)